Apply for semester and year-long exchange programs

 Inter campus exchange is to Curtin Dubai, Curtin Malaysia, Curtin Mauritius and Curtin Singapore.

-- The above dates are Curtin Abroad internal deadlines which in most cases fall a few weeks prior to the actual partner deadline.
+- The above dates are Go Global internal deadlines which in most cases fall a few weeks prior to the actual partner deadline.

 - We will email you to let you know that we have received your application.